TrademarkTrademark

 As you scale Terraform across your organization, you have to keep the central DevOps team from becoming a bottleneck.
 That means giving developers more autonomy, and it means reducing blast radius at the same time.

-To make things easier, at Scalr we've built a flexible hierarchical model that meets the needs of various personas and business requirements.
+To make this easier, at Scalr we've built a flexible hierarchical model that fits different personas and business needs.
 There are three scopes in the hierarchy:

 • Account Scope - Think of this as an administrative control plane for your central DevOps team.